 Sister retired in 2005 at the age of 78 but remained a member of the Council of Management until recent years when ill health took its toll but right to the end she was interested in all the new developments planned for Francis House and the provision of age appropriate care for the adolescents and young people at Francis House.

-2013 will see the completion of new seven bedroom extension, doubling the size of Francis House.
-Bedrooms will be equipped with the latest technology in PlayStations, televisions and self-lowering wash basins, there will be a recording studio, cinema room and gardens.
+2014 saw the completion of a new seven bedroom extension, doubling the size of Francis House.
+Bedrooms are equipped with the latest technology in PlayStations, televisions and self-lowering wash basins, there is a recording studio, cinema room and gardens.
 At the heart however will be the determination and commitment of all the trustees, staff and volunteers to continue to provide support to the children, young people and families that come to Francis House when they need it most.

 Francis House is determined to celebrate the remarkable life of Sister Aloysius by continuing her work in providing a home from home, a place of fun and happy memories.
 Her vision transformed the lives of thousands of families from across the North West, and continues to do so today.